 The Hardcore/High Efficacy Stuff

 Badger Bug Balm uses Citronella oil, Cedar oil, Lemongrass, Rosemary oil, and Geranium oil to keep bugs at bay.
 Best of all, it doesn’t reek like some of the other natural solutions.
-Parents say it works pretty well…
+Some parents say it works pretty well…

-Great for all the kids (and adults) in your family, whose skin is incredibly sensitive.
-This one needs to be reapplied more often than its non-organic counterparts, but it is still highly effective.
+Great for all the kids (and adults) in your family with sensitive skin.
+This one needs to be reapplied more often than its non-organic counterparts, but it’s still highly effective.
 Great for the occasional trip to the back yard!

 If your kids are over three, check out the enormously popular Lemon Eucalyptus spray by Cutter.
-This DEET-free spray uses the highly effective oil of lemon eucalyptus plant to repel bugs for up to six hours.
-Perhaps the most highly-rated insect repellent on the market.
+This DEET-free spray uses the highly effective oil of lemon eucalyptus plant to repel bugs (and bug bites!) for up to six hours.
+Perhaps the most highly-rated natural insect repellent on the market.

 Plan on being stationary, and/or feeling like dealing with this problem using modern tech?
-This little guy provides a 15ft area of protection and 12 hours of protection.
+This thing is the best bug spray in a device, hah!
+It provides protection for a 15-ft area for 12 hours.
 All you have to do is place it around the area where you’ll be congregating (with your own family — for now).

-It’s great for camping trips (think picnic table area) or small gatherings.
-There are enough “life changing” reviews on this thing for us to recommend it.
+It’s great for camping trips (think picnic table area) or small gatherings in open areas.
+There are enough “life changing” reviews on this little guy for us to recommend it.
 Scent-free and cordless…

 Did you miss?